pythonanywhere/flask-tutorials/tutorial-2.md

 to create our database structure from scratch.
 It's worth noting that the file *only* contains information about the database structure -- that is, there's a table called `comments` that has certain specific columns.
 It doesn't contain the comments themselves.
-Take a look at the file -- it was the last thing printed out by the `flask db migrate` command, and you can load it up into the editor via the "Files" tab.
+Take a look at the file -- it was the last thing printed out by the `flask db migrate` command, and you can load it up into the editor via the "Files" page.
 It will look something like this:

     """empty message